-The car's vehicle identification number (VIN) is the identifying code for a specific automobile.
-The VIN serves as the car's fingerprint, as no two vehicles in operation have the same VIN.
-A VIN is composed of 17 characters (digits and capital letters) that act as a unique identifier for the vehicle.
-A VIN displays the car's unique features, specifications and manufacturer.
-Prior to 1981, VINs varied in length from 11 to 17 characters.
+A Vehicle Identification Number (VIN) is the identifying code for a specific automobile.
+A VIN comprises 17 characters (numbers and letters) that act as a unique identifier for the vehicle.
+A VIN displays the car's unique features, specifications, and manufacturer.

-The Hull Identification Number (HIN) is a 12 or 14 character serial number that uniquely identifies a boat.
+A Hull Identification Number (HIN) is a 12 or 14-character serial number uniquely identifying a motorboat or vessel.

-- All vehicles with registrations from any foreign country, including Canada.
+- Vehicles with registrations from any foreign country, including Canada.

-Exception: For all VIN verifications involving U.S. Servicemen, in which a physical examination of the vehicle cannot be completed by the agencies or persons listed above, the Chief Inspector's office may authorize other agencies or persons to perform the VIN verification.
+For all VIN verifications involving U.S. Servicemen or Vermont residents in which a physical examination of the vehicle cannot be completed by the Vermont Law Enforcement or Vermont DMV, the Chief Inspector's office may authorize the VIN verification to be performed by other agencies or persons acceptable to the Chief Inspector's office.

 Vehicles with discrepancies in documentation or which do not conform to established standards may be required to have a VIN verification performed under terms and conditions as prescribed by and at the discretion of the Vermont DMV Chief Inspector's office.

 National Highway Traffic Safety Administration (NHTSA) VIN Decoder